cShirley14/clouddruid/src/content/post/kyverno-repeating-ur-bug/index.md

 ### Mutating Resourses with JMESPath

-While there is nothing necessarily unique regarding the policy I developed;
-theoretically, any `MutateExisting` policy applied in a similar manner should cause the inifinite loop bug.
+While the policy I developed is not necessarily unique; theoretically, any `MutateExisting` policy applied in a similar manner should cause the inifinite loop bug.

 Kyverno is an incredibly powerful tool, and with JMESPath you can accomplish a great deal.
 The Policy in question aligned with annotations found in the